b-pardi/pyQCM/README.md

 - remove unnecessary prints
 - check data dir for existing file conversion
 - make sauerbrey and avg df work for multiple ranges
-- refactor all figures in analysis.py to have names not just 'plt.figure(#)'
-    - adjust savefigs appropriately
 - error messages become window popups
     - like when trying to submit with selections that there are no data for
     - have all exceptions be custom exception classes that generate a popup window with the err msg